mlevans0/altmetric-implementation-docs/source/populating-efi-with-your-data.rst

 If either of these requirements are something that you're interested in you can read more about translating/renaming departments `here <https://help.altmetric.com/a/solutions/articles/6000261793?portalId=6000060531>`_ and re-mapping papers `here <https://help.altmetric.com/a/solutions/articles/6000261794?portalId=6000060531>`_.

+We are also able to filter out specific record types based on their ``setSpec``, for example as part of the synchronization process we're able to exclude all records that have the name ``studentThesis``.

 Haplo
 ^^^^^
 If you use Haplo for your repository then our integration will be configured to use the ``oai_datacite`` metadata prefix.
 This will enable us to specifically import authors that are affiliated with your institution.